rajesh-nitc/test-backend/README.md

 # function-calling-api

 This API supports function calling with chat history stored in GCS.
-The current day's history is fed to the model to ensure accurate, context-aware, and multi-turn conversations.
+The current day's history is fed to the model to ensure context-aware and multi-turn responses.

 ## Features